ArunDevadoss/TheaterSeatingDesign/README.md

 2) Navigate to the folder where you have downloaded the jar file.

-3) Execute the following command from windows machine
+3) Execute the following command from windows/mac machine.

 		java -jar TheaterSeatingDesign.jar